This Blueberry Bundle includes each of the following varieties each in 1 gallon containers:

-A classic, one of the earliest Blueberries to ripen, and one of our favorites, Duke bears good crops of sweet, firm, and tasty fruit making it perfect choice for the Blueberry Bundle.
+One of the earliest Blueberries to ripen, and one of our classic favorites, Duke Blueberry bears good crops of sweet, firm, and tasty fruit.
 We like them so much, they often disappear before we can get them home.
 Reliable and very productive, one Duke plant can produce over 20 lbs. of berries.
 These powder-blue berries begin ripening in early July.

 Latin Name: Vaccinium corymbosum

 Site and Soil: Blueberries like 1/2 day to full sun and well-drained, acidic soil.
-You can also order our Acid Mix Fertilizer which is Specially Formulated for Blueberries.
+You can try our Acid Mix Fertilizer which is Specially Formulated for Blueberries.

-Pollination Requirements: Blueberries are self-fertile but produce more when there is more than one variety
+Pollination Requirements: Blueberries are self-fertile but produce more when there is more than one variety.
+This bundle is perfect for cross pollination.
+Add Mason Bees to achieve maximum yields.

 Hardiness: All the Blueberries in this Blueberry Bundle are hardy to minus 30° F.